Samuele Longo: Antequera

+Xerez Deportivo

+On 28 January 2026, Longo signed with Spanish fourth-tier club Xerez Deportivo.

 International career

-Samuele Longo made his U20 debut on 31 August 2011 as starting forward, the first match of coach Luigi Di Biagio.
-Longo scored the opening goal for Italy in the first round of 2011–12 Four Nations.
-In the next match he substituted Genoa team-mate Giacomo Beretta in 65th minute.
+Samuele Longo made his U20 debut on 31 August 2011 as a starting forward, the first match of coach Luigi Di Biagio.
+Longo scored the opening goal for Italy in the first round of the 2011–12 Four Nations.
+In the next match, he substituted Genoa team-mate Giacomo Beretta in the 65th minute.
 He also played the next match against Germany as sub for Manuel Fischnaller.
 In the fourth match Longo was the starting forward again.
-Rested for the fifth round, Longo returned to the squad as a substitute for Sansone in the sixth round against Germany again, scored another goal.
+Rested for the fifth round, Longo returned to the squad as a substitute for Sansone in the sixth round against Germany again, and scored another goal.

 In April 2012, Longo received his first U21 call-up.
-Ciro Ferrara made a more experimental squad without some U21 regular.
-Inter team-mate Faraoni and Juventus player Marrone left the squad before the match as the match was overlapped with mid-week rescheduled week 33 of Serie A. It made the squad consist of 16 Serie B players and three Serie A players (but from the reserve) Longo, Viviani and De Sciglio, with the latter two received call-up only after the withdrew of the two original Serie A members.
+Ciro Ferrara made a more experimental squad without some U21 regulars.
+Inter team-mate Faraoni and Juventus player Marrone left the squad before the match as the match was overlapped with mid-week rescheduled week 33 of Serie A. It made the squad consist of 16 Serie B players and three Serie A players (but from the reserve) Longo, Viviani and De Sciglio, with the latter two received call-up only after the withdrawal of the two original Serie A members.
 Despite a more immature squad, Azzurrini won Scotland 4–1.
-Longo scored a goal as the substitute of Ciro Immobile.
-In June 2012 Ferrara dropped 7 players from April squad (19+2), and add 9 new and old players to the squad.
+Longo scored a goal as the substitute for Ciro Immobile.
+In June 2012, Ferrara dropped 7 players from the April squad (19+2), and added 9 new and old players to the squad.
 Longo, who had to play for the reserve, was dropped along with 3 other forwards.

-Longo played 1 game in 2013 U21 Euro qualification (against Liechtenstein 6 September 2012) and 7 games in 2015 U21 Euro qualification.
+Longo played 1 game in 2013 U21 Euro qualification (against Liechtenstein, 6 September 2012) and 7 games in 2015 U21 Euro qualification.
 He was included in 27-men preliminary squad for the final tournament.
 He was dropped on 7 June 2015.